ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/synchronization/monitoring/status.dotnet.markdown

-﻿#Commands : GetSynchronizationStatusForAsync
+#Commands : GetSynchronizationStatusForAsync

-**GetSynchronizationStatusForAsync** returns a report that contains information about the synchronization of a specified file.
+**GetSynchronizationStatusForAsync** returns a report that contains the information about the synchronization of a specified file.

 ## Syntax